-Tuition waivers: One-half tuition benefits will be granted to ministers, their wives, their children fully supported by their parents, and Christian Day School teachers.
+Tuition waivers: 40% tuition discount will be granted to ministers, their wives, their children fully supported by their parents, and Christian Day School teachers.
 Tuition benefits will be given for any terms taken within one year of completing a voluntary service of one year or longer.
 This benefit must be taken within the following year of completing service.